UWrc/UWrc.github.io/docs/guides/software/modules.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Modules are a method of modifying your environment that are unique to some software you're trying to run.
 It allows you to quickly switch between different programs or different versions of the same program.
-Both Klone and Tillicum use LMOD for module management, but with some differences in how modules are organized.
+Both Klone and Tillicum use Lmod for module management, but with some differences in how modules are organized.

 ## Basics